Hcy999/Object-Software-Design-Project/README.md

-To run the programming.
+To run the project.
 Typing python main.py